kevtr0n-marist/cmpt-120/labs/control/README.md

 ## Conditional Operators

 The operators below  are often used to check how two numbers stack up against one another.
-These operators also work with strings and other data types but for now we will just be using them
+These operators also work with strings and other data types but for now we will just be using them with numbers.

 | Operator | Mathematics | Description              |
 | -------- | ----------- | -------------------------|